Matty661/matty661.github.io/aboutme.md

 ### My story

-As of 2025, I am a 20yr old aspiring Software Engineer while also focusing on creating an IT company that specialized on many fields of the industry.
+As of 2025, I am a 20yr old aspiring to-be Software Engineer while also focusing on creating an IT company that specialized on many fields of the industry.
 Currently I am focused on building a passion project game that I have been wanting to complete for a few years now.
-I like to post updates about my work in their respective subpages :) for those who are interested.
+I like to post updates about my work in their respective subpages :) for those who are interested, usually under the "Projects" Tab in the navbar.